cysouw/diathesis/text/c02_structure.md

 #### Other kinds of object exchange

 There are a few other examples of object exchange that do not fit in the general pattern described above, for example with *zwingen/erzwingen* 'to force' [@next a,b], see [@sec:preverb-applicative-von-antipassive].
 This chained diathesis is a remapping of the form ~~[PBJ › OBJ › ADJ]~~ because the preposition *zu* is a governed preposition (and not an obligatory location as in the demotions discussed previously).
+This is attested with various verbs of persuasion.

 ::: ex
 ~~Object exchange (persuasion) [PBJ › OBJ › ADJ]~~